-1 credit, (3 equated/ billable), 3 hours Pre-requisite: ESL 26 or ESL 27 or placement into ESL 35
+1 credit, (3 equated/billable), 3 hours Pre-requisite: ESL 26 or ESL 27 or placement into ESL 35 through extensive reading, interpretation, and analysis of authentic literary texts.

-This three-hour advanced-level ESL course provide students with the opportunity to further develop their linguistic and critical thinking skills through extensive interpretation, and analysis authentic literary texts.
 These texts, selected for their relevance and literary value, include a variety of genres (fiction, memoir, poetry and drama).
 The course will also provide cultural and historical perspectives necessary to construct meaning from these texts.
 Students will deepen their understanding of literary elements such as point of view, character, plot, setting, irony and figurative language and employ them in their analysis.
-Assessment of student performance will be based on personalin-class discussion, response essays and other forms of writing that require students to compare and contrast themes and issues raised by texts.
+Assessment of student performance will be based on in-class discussion, personalresponse essays and other forms of writing that require students to compare and contrast themes and issues raised by texts.